577, Gold Plaza, Punjab Jewellers, M.G. Road, Opp. Treasure Island Mall

 interactive.
 Bash terminates after that number of seconds if input does not arrive.

-UIDThe numeric, real user ID of the current user.
+UID The numeric, real user ID of the current user.

 Leave a comment